 5.a.
 Welding may produce fumes and gases hazardous to health.
 Avoid breathing these fumes and gases.
 When welding, keep your head out of the fume.
 Use enough ventilation and/or exhaust at the arc to keep fumes and gases away from the breathing zone.
-When welding with electrodes which require special ventilation such as stainless or hard facing (see instructions on container or MSDS) or on lead or cadmium plated steel and other metals or coatings which produce highly toxic fumes, keep exposure as low as possible and below Threshold Limit Values (TLV) using local exhaust or mechanical ventilation.
+When welding with electrodes which require special ventilation such as stainless or hard facing (see instructions on container or MSDS) or on lead or cadmium plated steel and other metals or coatings which produce highly toxic fumes, keep exposure as low as possible and within applicable OSHA PEL and ACGIH TLV limits using local exhaust or mechanical ventilation.
 In confined spaces or in some circumstances, outdoors, a respirator may be required.
 Additional precautions are also required when welding on galvanized steel.